Awards & Grants Overview

 - Lung Cancer Discovery Award: $100,000/yr.

-Supports investigators, at any level of research experience, focusing on novel treatments or a cure for lung cancer.
+Supports independent investigators, at any level of research experience, focusing on novel treatments or a cure for lung cancer.
 A Letter of Intent is required for this award.
 Duration: Up to two years.
 Investigators with projects that focus on understanding the impact of lung cancer in women are encouraged to apply, areas of interest include:

 - Novel examination of tumor testing